gruntwork-io/docs/docs/2.0/docs/patcher/concepts/patches.md

 In theory, you may write whatever command execution steps you want to perform patch steps.
 For example, there are many cases where validating tool versions are required, or using `sed` to find and replace certain values.
-However, we _strongly_ recommend using `terrapatch`, a Gruntwork tool that surgically updates Terraform/OpenTofu HCL files.
+However, we _strongly_ recommend using [terrapatch](https://github.com/gruntwork-io/terrapatch), a Gruntwork tool that surgically updates Terraform/OpenTofu HCL files.